Wilmington massacre: 1898 Wilmington Race Riot Commission

-In 2000, the state legislature recognized that the black community had suffered severely, politically and economically, following the coup, especially due to state disenfranchisement and Jim Crow.
+In 2000, the state legislature recognized that the black community had suffered severely, politically and economically, following the coup, especially due to state disenfranchisement and Jim Crow laws.
 The state legislature created the 13-member, biracial, 1898 Wilmington Race Riot Commission to develop a historical record of the event and to assess the economic impact of the riot on blacks locally and across the region and state, co-chaired by state legislator Thomas E. Wright.

 The Commission studied the riot for nearly six years, after hearing from numerous sources and scholars.
 The Commission produced a lengthy report on the event, authored by state archivist, LeRae Umfleet, finding that the violence was "part of a statewide effort to put white supremacist Democrats in office and stem the political advances of black citizens".
 Harper Peterson, former mayor of Wilmington and a member of the commission, said "Essentially, it crippled a segment of our population that hasn't recovered in 107 years."
 According to Umfleet, massacre', rather than 'riot', does apply.
 That's a big, strong word, but that's what it was."

 The commission made broad recommendations for reparations by government and businesses that would benefit not only African-American descendants, but also the entire community.
 The Commission recommended 10 bills to the North Carolina Legislature, to correct the century-old damage with reparations for victims' descendants through economic and business development, scholarships, and other programs.
 The Legislature did not pass any of them.

 Historians noted that The News & Observer of Raleigh had contributed to the riots by publishing inflammatory stories, in addition to the results of the elections in Wilmington.
 This encouraged white men from other parts of the state to travel to Wilmington, to take part in the attacks against blacks, including the coup d'état.
 Articles in the Charlotte Observer have also been cited as adding to the inflamed emotions.
 The Commission asked the newspapers to make scholarships available to minority students and to help distribute copies of the commission report.
 The commission "also asked that New Hanover County, which includes the city, be placed under special federal supervision through the Voting Rights Act", to ensure that current voter registration and voting are conducted without discrimination.